rboehme/angular-ui-list-view/README.md

 * `ng-model`, the value to bind the radio button to
 * `ng-model-options`, specifies what options the data binding must follow
 * `name`, specifies the name attribute of a radio button
+* `id`, specifies the id attribute of a radio button
 * `value`, sets the returning value
 * `label`, sets a fixed label
 * `ng-disabled`, specifies that a radio button should be disabled